junxit/us-congress-bills-110/metadata.md

 - 2007-03-09 — Committee on Foreign Relations.
 Reported by Senator Biden without amendment.
 With written report No. 110-34.
 - 2007-03-09 — Committee on Foreign Relations.
 Reported by Senator Biden without amendment.
 With written report No. 110-34.
 - 2007-03-09 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 74.
+- 2007-03-14 — Senate amendment submitted
+- 2007-03-15 — Amendment SA 462 agreed to in Senate by Unanimous Consent.
+- 2007-03-15 — Amendment SA 462 proposed by Senator Reid for Senator Biden. (consideration: CR S3234; text: CR S3234) To clarify references to Macedonia.
+- 2007-03-15 — Measure laid before Senate by unanimous consent. (consideration: CR S3234-3236)
+- 2007-03-15 — Passed Senate with amendments by Unanimous Consent. (text: CR S3234-3236)
+- 2007-03-15 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(text: CR S3234-3236)
+- 2007-03-15 — Senate amendment agreed to: Amendment SA 462 agreed to in Senate by Unanimous Consent.
+- 2007-03-15 — Senate amendment proposed (on the floor): Amendment SA 462 proposed by Senator Reid for Senator Biden.(consideration: CR S3234; text: CR S3234)
+- 2007-03-15 — Senate amendment submitted